sagemathinc/cocalc/notes/final_push.md

+* (1:30?) [ ] idea to test:

+* (1:00?) [ ] HUGE BUG -- every time we start editing a document on first sync the cursor moves back 4 characters.
+FIX.

+* (1:00?) [ ] BUG: when a worksheet that asks for a non-existent, it should failover and ask for a new session; right now it doesn't.
+* (1:30?)  [ ] BUG: infinite loop printout in worksheet kills everything...
+NEED rate limiting of burst output, etc., like for terminals.

 * (2:00?) [ ] entering/leaving fullscreen mode with worksheets makes page size all wrong sometimes; need to redo all editor display code.
 * (2:00?) [ ] rewrite divide into blocks to respect code decorators, plus fix ugly recombination of if/while/etc.

-* (1:00?) [ ] every time we start editing a document on first sync the cursor moves back 4 characters.
-FIX.

-* (1:30?)  [ ] infinite loop printout in worksheet kills everything...
-NEED rate limiting of burst output, etc., like for terminals.

-* (1:00?) [ ] automatic restart of `sage_server.py`... doesn't seem to work; or -- maybe -- it's just that a worksheet that asks for a non-existent session should failover and ask for a new session; right now it doesn't.

-* (1:00?) [ ] seriously consider getting rid of the note part of a cell, and instead just making it much easier to auto-hide input / auto-show input, etc., select formatting modes, etc.  This would make sync easier, and prevent a lot of pain with this whole confusing note system.
-Have "%md" for markdown.
-In particular, it would be very good to work harder on supporting changing the syntax highlighting modes in codemirror automatically for percent modes.
+* (1:00?) [ ] remove the note part of a cell, and instead just making it much easier to create notes using cells.
+  - auto-hide input / auto-show input, etc., select formatting modes, etc.
+  - This would make sync easier, and prevent a lot of pain with this whole confusing note system.
+  - Have "%md" for markdown.
+In particular, it would be very good to work harder on supporting
+  - changing the syntax highlighting modes in codemirror automatically for percent modes.
 And have a palette of percent modes.
 This will be better in the long run.
-Double click on output to show input...
+  - Double click on output to show input...
 Another advantage is that undo "just works".
-Might as well get rid of TITLE and Description too -- it all just serves to complicate things; instead make cells really powerful/easy.
+  - Might as well get rid of TITLE and Description too -- it all just serves to complicate things; instead make cells really powerful/easy.

-* (0:45?) [ ]  add a %md mode -- one like in lecture3:
-def md(s):
-    import markdown2
-    html(markdown2.markdown(s))
+* (0:30?) [ ] usually, writing after doing an operation with some checked cells, it is natural to uncheck them all.
+This is the case for hide/show ops.

 # implement sync